-The rates you’ve cited are averages taken from the Board of Labor Statistics; although, it’s $65K/year for legal transcriptionists.
+The rates you’ve cited are averages taken from the Bureau of Labor Statistics; although, it’s $65K/year for legal transcriptionists.
 These are national averages and represent full-time work.

 Pay rates vary from job-to-job depending on the type of work, number of speakers, turnaround times, and audio quality.
 But the national averages given are an accurate portrayal of what one should expect to make.